adeo/opp--core_core/README.md

 # @core/core
-This is the core module for buildind node.js applications.

 #### Why:
+NPM is currently one of the largest repositories.
+It contains modules for almost everything that a developer may need.
+The lack of development standards and the presence of a huge number of different ways to build interfaces (events, callbacks, promises) in Node.JS applications pose the problem of creating a single application architecture.
+This module realize modular architecture with common interface to help you organize you application better.

+#### What:
 This module is the way to help you organize you application better.
 The way to reduce pain and keep mind in severe world of node.js!

-#### What:
-Look up on description.

 #### Basic usage:
 imagine that we have project that contains some files: